ekazanov/BaseApp/README.md

 # Introduction #

 The BaseApp is a simple library/framework.
-The

 The main goal of it is to provide a set of tools for python application creating.